TheCodeCompany/tcc-wp-to-contentful/README.md

     2. Create or select a Content Management API key
     3. Copy the Space ID and Content Management Token``
     4. Open `config.js` and update with:

       a.
 WordPress:
         - endpoint - Rest API endpoint of your WP site
         - importPostCount - Number of posts to be processed when running your migrat script

       b.
 Contentful:
         - AccessToken - Get the API key from your Contentful https://www.contentful.com/developers/docs/concepts/apis/
         - spaceId - YOu can get it from your App's URL https://www.contentful.com/help/spaces/find-space-id/
         - environment - by default master
-    - contentType - blogPost is default but it varies in the your target Contentful site https://www.contentful.com/help/content-types/
+        - contentType - `blogPost` is default but it varies in the your target Contentful site https://www.contentful.com/help/content-types/
         - contentFormat - richtext is the default
+        - importPostCount - batch count to process

 5. Customize field mapping (if needed)